-Agricultural Weather Net provides access to current and historical weather data from Washington State University’s automated weather station network along with a range of models and decision aids.
-The weather data, advisories, weather data products and decision support systems provided by AWN and WSU can help improve production and product quality, optimize resource use and reduce environmental impact.
+AgWeatherNet (AWN) provides access to current and historical weather data from Washington State University’s automated network of nearly 400 solar-powered weather stations across Washington. along with a range of models and decision aids.
+The weather data, advisories, data products, and decision support systems provided by AWN and WSU can help improve production and product quality, optimize resource use, and reduce environmental impact.

-The Clean Plant Center Northwest (CPCNW) is a collaborative effort of scientists, researchers, nurseries and growers.
+The Clean Plant Center Northwest is a collaborative effort of scientists, researchers, nurseries, and growers.
 We work together to increase the economic sustainability of specialty crop production in the United States.
-The program emphasizes the management of diseases caused by viruses and virus-like agents that affect vegetatively propagated perennial plants including fruit trees, grapevines and hop plants.
+The program emphasizes the management of diseases caused by viruses and virus-like agents that affect vegetatively propagated perennial plants including fruit trees, grapevines, and hop plants.

 The Composite Materials and Engineering Center (CMEC) is an interdisciplinary research facility administered through the College of Engineering and Architecture at Washington State University.
 The CMEC provides a unified program of research, education, and technology transfer in the areas of sustainable composite materials, processing innovations, and enhanced design methodologies for structural performance and public safety.

-WSU, in partnership with the Washington wine industry, is building a world-class wine research and education program that will support the growth of the state’s wine industry by providing viticulture and enology professionals and technical know-how to meet the needs of this vital economic segment.
+WSU, in partnership with the Washington wine industry, is building a world-class wine research and education program that will support the growth of the state’s wine industry by providing viticulture and enology professionals the technical know-how to meet the needs of this vital economic segment.
 Central to the program is the Wine Science Center, a state-of-the-art facility located in the heart of wine country on the WSU Tri-Cities campus.
 It will serve as a focal point to spark innovation, fuel economic development, support national and international collaboration, and provide research breakthroughs.
-The research and teaching conducted will be specific to the challenges and opportunities faced by grape-growers and wine-makers in the Pacific Northwest.
+The research and teaching conducted are specific to the challenges and opportunities faced by grape-growers and wine-makers in the Pacific Northwest.